dazuma/toys/toys/docs/guide.md

     |
     etc...

-This behavior is particularly useful for build tools.
+This technique is particularly useful for build tools.
 Indeed, all the build tools described in the section on
 [Toys as a Rake Replacement](#Toys_as_a_Rake_replacement) automatically move into the context directory when they execute.